 Granting Permissions to Groups

-In order to streamline the sharing process, we recommend that you organize users into groups using Workplace Online > TeamA team is an entity, usually a company, which subscribes to the Workplace service.
+In order to streamline team shares, we recommend that you organize users into groups using Workplace Online > TeamA team is an entity, usually a company, which subscribes to the Workplace service.
 A team is made up of members and connections. > Groups.

 When users are associated with a group, you can then share any given folder with an entire group all at once.